 - Rebuild MBR.

 - Check and Repair Computer Hard Drive Corruption.

 - Check your connections.

 - Perform a clean boot of your PC.

 - Boot in Safe Mode to troubleshoot and fix a black screen problem.

 - Check the Game Full-Screen Settings.

 - Update or Reinstall Your Display Adapter Driver.

-- Connect Windows bootable drive to your computer and boot from it.
+- Connect the Windows bootable drive to your computer and boot from it.

 - Select your language preferences, and click Next.